Is the laying on of hands important?

 1 Let us leave behind us then all the elementary teaching about Christ and go on to its completion, without going over the fundamental doctrines again: the turning away from dead actions, faith in God, 2 the teaching about baptisms and the laying -- on of hands, about the resurrection of the dead and eternal judgement.
 (Hebrews 6:1-2, New Jerusalem Bible)

 So, we see in both Protestant and Roman Catholic translations of the Bible that the "laying on of hands" is an elementary teaching, a fundamental doctrine, of the church.
+It is such a doctrine in the Continuing Church of God (see also Elementary Doctrines of the Church: Hebrews 6).

 Do you know much about it?